+General Statement to the entire class

+“I am sure everything will be fine since you want to take care of each other, but here is the CSU rules around mask wearing and non-compliance (see above) We all need to hold each other accountable.”

 Sample exchange if a student shows-up in your class without a mask

 "Hi, I noticed you don't have your mask on.
-It is CSU policy that everyone wear a mask while on campus as well as in class, so I have to ask you to put one on before we can get started.
-If you don't have a mask, I have one for you this time.
+Do you have a documented accommodation for not wearing a mask?
+All state and county public health orders apply to the university, and it is CSU policy that everyone wear a mask while on campus as well as in class, so I have to ask you to put one on before we can get started.
+If you don't have a mask, you can go to XX location to get one.
 Thanks."

 If the student refuses to wear a mask: